ExaDev/breadboard-examples/src/examples/ollama-llama3/Setup.md

 ### Starting the server

-From a command line, we can start our Ollama server using the `Ollama run llama3` command
+From a command line, we can start our Ollama server using the `ollama run llama3` command

 ## Breadboard Integration